October Long Weekend Labour Day

-Labour Day in NSW is celebrated on the first Monday of October.
+Labour Day in NSW is a public holiday celebrated on the first Monday in October.
 Enjoy the long weekend exploring NSW on a caravan and camping trip.
-Relax at the beach, try regional food and wine and take in the State's stunning natural landscapes.
+Relax at the beach, try regional food and wine and take in the state's stunning natural landscapes.

 October Long Weekend Events in NSW

-For those who like it loud, the award-winning Deni Ute Muster Play on the Plains Festival celebrates all things Australian and the icon of the ute in the town of Deniliquin.
-Round up your friends and join the locals as they attempt to break two world records: the most number of utes in the one place and the blue singlet count - the largest group of people all wearing blue singlets.
+For those who like it loud, the award-winning Deni Ute Muster and Play on the Plains Festival celebrates car culture, specifically the iconic Aussie ute in the town of Deniliquin in the Murray region.
+Round up your friends and join the locals as they attempt to break two world records: the most number of utes in the one place, and the blue singlet count - the largest group of people all wearing blue singlets.
 The two day festival also includes live music, drag racing and driving competitions.

-Meander along the stunning coastline on this legendary route between Sydney and Melbourne and discover plenty of family-friendly detours.
+Travel along the legendary coastline between Sydney and Melbourne for plenty of family-friendly detours.
 Turn off at Berry to visit Kangaroo Valley or visit Eden, which hosts the whales and their calves prior to take off for Antarctica.

 Head to the South Coast to see pods of whales travelling during their annual migration.
 Join a whale-watching cruise to see these majestic creatures up close, or watch from a headland lookout or coastal national park.